-Ms. Li, aged 40, was nominated and appointed as an independent non-executive Director by the Shareholders on 9 October 2014.
+Ms. Li was nominated and appointed as an independent non-executive Director by the Shareholders on 9 October 2014.
 Ms. Li resigned as an independent non-executive Director and was appointed by the Board as the company secretary of the Company, both with effect from 16 December 2014.
 Ms. Li graduated from University of Hertfordshire, United Kingdom with a degree of Bachelor of Arts in accounting.
 Ms. Li is a member of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Association of Chartered Certified Accountants, a member of The Taxation Institute of Hong Kong and Certified Tax Adviser, Hong Kong.
 Ms. Li has over 11 years of experience in auditing, accounting, budgeting, financial analysis in local and international companies, and has over 6 years of experience in company secretarial, corporate governance and finance in listed company.
-Ms. Li was the company secretary of Global Energy Resources International Group Limited (Stock Code: 08192), the shares of which is listed on the Growth Enterprise Market of the Stock Exchange.
+Ms. Li. was the company secretary of Global Energy Resources International Group Limited (Stock Code: 08192), the shares of which is listed on the Growth Enterprise Market of the Stock Exchange.
+Ms. Li tendered her resignation as the company secretary, the authorised representative and the chief financial officer of the Company with effect from 9 August 2017 to pursue other career opportunities.